 According to the National Institutes of Health, approximately 1 in 10 Americans suffer from drug or alcohol use disorder at some point in their lives.
 Three-quarters of those do not receive any formal addiction treatment.
 At Detox West Tennessee, we understand that addiction is prevalent nationwide, and we’re dedicated to tackling the issue.

-The cost of medically supervised drug and alcohol detoxification varies between centers, amenities, location, and treatment requirements.
-They usually last for two weeks, but the length of a given program depends on the client’s specific treatment needs.
+The cost of medically supervised drug and alcohol detoxification varies between centers, amenities, locations, and treatment requirements.
+For example, having Cigna or Carelone insurance can significantly reduce costs.
+The length of a given program depends on the client’s specific treatment needs.
 Please call our admissions line at 901-676-6626 for current pricing.

 Can I Pay for Detox With Insurance?

 Most private insurance companies will cover some of the cost of your detox program.
 However, sometimes they don’t cover all of the expenses.
 It would be best to ask your insurance provider how much of the cost they are willing to cover.

 Policies vary between insurance providers.
 If any of the following provides your insurance, you can reach out to them and inquire about their drug and alcohol detox policies:

 If you decide to contact any of the above insurance providers about paying for detox, here are some questions to help you have that conversation.

 Will my insurance cover the cost of addiction treatment?